CoasterFreakDE/EnergeticStorage-Reborn/README.md

     * All drives have a type limit set at 64, 128, 256 or 512.
 This means that only this amount of different item types can be added to a single drive.
         * Can be changed in config.
+* DiskDrive
+* Terminal
+* NetworkCore
-* ES System
+* Importer
-    * The ES System is what keeps the drives inside it and is used to access the items stored on the drives.
-    * You can trust players into the system; they will have just as much access as you do.
-        * Only the system owner can trust players.
-    * If you have Lands installed, you can trust areas to access the system.
-    * Public ES Systems:
+* Exporter
-        * **_Anybody_** will have access to take items from the system.
-        * Only trusted players and the owner of the system can destroy it.
+* *More info coming soon*

 ## Permissions

-* `energeticstorage.*`: Gives all Energetic Storage permissions.
+* `energeticstorage.give`: Gives permission to give an Energetic Storage item to themselves.
 Default: `op`
-* `energeticstorage.reload`: Gives permission to reload the Energetic Storage configuration files.
+* `energeticstorage.give.others`: Gives permission to give an Energetic Storage item to others.
 Default: `op`
-* `energeticstorage.esgive`: Gives permission to give an Energetic Storage item to themselves.
+* `energeticstorage.debug`: Gives permission to toggle debug mode.
 Default: `op`
-* `energeticstorage.esgive.others`: Gives permission to give an Energetic Storage item to others.
-Default: `op`
-* `energeticstorage.system.open.untrusted`: Gives permission to open an ES System that the player is not trusted on.
-  Default: `op`
-* `energeticstorage.system.create`: Gives permission to create an ES System.
-Default: `Everyone`
-* `energeticstorage.system.destroy.untrusted`: Gives permission to destroy a system the player isn't trusted on.
-  Default: `op`

 ## Commands

-* /esreload
-* /esgive [1k, 4k, 16k, 64k, system] (player)
+* `/esdebug`: Toggles debug mode.
+* `/esgive <item> [player]` : Gives an Energetic Storage item to the player.
+If no player is specified, it gives it to the command sender.

 ## Config: